IBM/credit-risk-workshop-cpd/workshop/openscale-manual-config/QUALITY-FEEDBACK-README.md

   * For the `username`, use your Cloud Pak for Data login username.
   * For the `password`, user your Cloud Pak for Data login password.

-> *Note: The Jupyter notebook included in the project has been cleared of output.
-If you would like to see the notebook that has already been completed with associated output, it is hosted in the same repo as this workshop: **Notebook with output**: [openscale-quality-feedback-with-output.ipynb](../../notebooks/with-output/openscale-quality-feedback-with-output.ipynb)*

 ## 3. Begin to Explore the Watson OpenScale UI

 * We've enabled the monitor for Quality and Feedback logging, now let's explore the results in the OpenScale GUI.